By Chelsi Slotten

 We love that you care about diversity and inclusion.
 Keep it up and we can make the field a better place!

-The last question we asked was open ended and wow did you all make our day.
+The last questions we asked were open ended and wow did you all make our day.
 Thank you to everyone for recognizing the work we put into this show.
 We do it to make the field a better place and to provide a platform for archaeologists to get their work out to a broader audience.
 We’re thrilled to know you enjoy listening and hope we can continue to entertain and inform for years to come.

 We do love hearing from you!
 Thank you again to those who participated in our podcast listener survey.
 As a result, we got some really good insights and have learned how to better meet your needs.